SophieDufrane/PP1_My_Website/README.md

 ## Credits:

 ### Content
-- The icons in the footer and the "Menu" one were taken from Font Awesome.
+- The footer icons and the "Menu" one on the navbar were taken from Font Awesome.
 - The fonts Abel and Montserrat were taken from Google Fonts.
+- The skills-set lists are from the Code Institute "FullStack Software development" brochure.

 ### Media
-- The pictures used on Home, Portfolio and Contact pages are from Freepick.
+- The pictures are from Freepick.

 ### Source code
-- The code for navbar with toggle menu comes from the "Love Running" project of Code Institute.
+- The code for the navbar with toggle menu comes from the Code Institute "Love Running" project.